-- Attend non-invasive vascular laboratory one day per week where hands-on studies will be performed, studies interpreted, and time given to prepare for the RPVI exam, which is required before taking the vascular boards.
+- Attend non-invasive vascular laboratory one-half day per week where hands-on studies will be performed, studies interpreted, and time given to prepare for the RPVI exam, which is required before taking the vascular boards.

 - Attend arterial clinic one day per week where out-patients will be clinically evaluated and managed.

 - Attend venous clinic one day per week where office-based venous procedures including radiofrequency ultrasound-guided ablations, sclerotherapy, stab avulsions will be performed.

 - Participate in clinical research.
 At least 1-2 clinical papers are expected per year.

 - On-call every other week from home alternating with second year fellow.